codeforboston/bostongreenmap/README.md

 ## Data Schema Basics

+The map is based entirely on open space data in the public domain.

-There are 3 core elements that build the backbone of the application: Park, Facility and Activity.
+The core concept of the application is very simple and should be applicable for green spaces in any community or location.
+There are 3 basic elements that build the heart of the application: Park, Facility and Activity.

-A park visitor can perform *Activities*, such as playing Frisbee or Football, on a *Facility*, such as a Field, in a *Park*.
-This means, that the 3 core elements are using the following relations to each other:
+> A park visitor can perform *Activities*, such as playing Frisbee or Football, on a *Facility*, such as a Field, in a *Park*.

+This means, the 3 basic elements relate to each according to the following schema:

     Park [OneToMany] Facility [ManyToMany] Activity